bassbeaver/logopher/readme.md

 ```

 Also for custom `Handler` implementations you can use (embed) `AbstractHandler` struct
-supplied with this package. `AbstractHandler` implements `setAcceptLevels, setSkipLevels, acceptMessage` methods.
+supplied with this package. `AbstractHandler` implements `SetAcceptLevels, SetSkipLevels, AcceptMessage` methods of `HandlerInterface`.

 ### Basic usage